espresso/espresso/docs/Workflow.md

 Use `route` at class or instance level to get the URL of given action.

-Returned URL will consist of app's base URL and the action's path.
+Returned URL will consist of controller's base URL and the action's path.

-If app does not respond to given action, it will simply use it as part of URL.
+If controller does not respond to given action, it will simply use it as part of URL.

-If called without arguments it will return app's base URL.
+If called without arguments it will return controller's base URL.

 **Example:**